davidteacmc/BoundingBoxLabeler/README.md

 05/01/2015 (v0.1) : generate text output in addition to XML
 07/18/2014 (v0.0) : first version

+### Summary

+This is a self-contained executable program for manual object bounding box labeler.
+The program is written in C++ using OpenCV library.
+For maintenance or further development of this program, please follow the steps below.

+1. Make sure the following required programs are installed and the environment is set up properly.
+  * Microsoft Visual Studio 2010 64-bit
+  * OpenCV 2.4.8 64-bit for Windows
+2. Open the solution file (src\UWEE_chute.sln) in Visual Studio 2010.

 ### Steps
 1. List all image paths in a file named "list.txt".
 One file for each line.
 An example of list.txt:
 >`D:\images\00000002.jpg`